ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 *M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".

-Emily, Edward, and Hannah are mentioned in the diaries of George Jansen.
-Edward's death is noted, as is Hannah's final illness and death.
-George notes in a number of entries throughout the years that he did odd jobs for Emily, two specific examples are "drawing a cord of wood" and some painting that context would suggest was for the store.
-I have done a complete photo inventory of the six notebooks of George Jansen's that are currently owned by the Tompkins County History Center in Ithaca, and I will add images and transcriptions to this record as I am able to process them.

 ## Notes for Future Researchers